Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 We’ve learned quite a few things that we’d like to share with those just starting out.

-Second, as of 2020 and beyond, the only lighting that makes sense for growing your own garden starts is LED lighting.
+As of 2020 and beyond, the only lighting that makes sense for growing your own garden starts is LED lighting.

 This is an HLG-100 from Horticultural Lighting Group.
 It covers a 3×3 area very well and is comparable in cost to CFL and other lighting systems.